Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Rupert Neve was commissioned to design and build a series of equalisers to enable them to change the musical balance of material that had been previously recorded.
 This was before the days of multi-track tape machines”.

 As a ‘new’ audio designer.
 Rupert did seem to be having more trouble than other big UK audio companies in getting hold of useful transistors.
 More UK broadcast companies were now using transistor consoles such the desks Pye made for the new BBC OB ‘scanners’ in 1963 and the small broadcast consoles fitted with full EQ built by the EMI broadcast division that my colleagues were using at Anglia TV by 1965.
-These germanium transistors mixers though gained a poor reputation for being noisy, which was something early Neve consoles didn’t seem to get accused of.
+Germanium transistors mixers though gained a poor reputation for being noisy, which was something early Neve consoles didn’t seem to get accused of.
 His diligence in searching for the best performing transistors along with his design skills must have really paid off.

 “The very original transistor designs were germanium transistors and they were certainly all Class A. We then went over to silicon transistors, and keep in mind these were very difficult to get.
 In 1965 the only germanium transistor that came anywhere near low-noise was made by Texas Instruments.
 I would call up the TI folks in the UK and order a hundred (two per channel x 48 channels), but they only got an allocation of 24 every three months — even at that price.
 It was a constant fight.
 I had to call friends in the US to see if they could get them.
 That was how difficult it was.
 Eventually we got away from those.
 There was a UK manufacturer that started to make transistors.
 When we found them we were in desperate need of a hundred.
 My wife went across to get them and came back with the transistors but she was very worried.
 She wasn’t sure they’d be any good.
 They were stamped with the type number right as they came off the line — they could have been anything.
 They worked, not quite as good as the Texas ones, but they worked.
 They never, in my opinion, sounded as good.”